 Note: Make sure you have installed Hauppauge Capture before updating the firmware.
 And plug in BOTH the red and black USB connections to assure adequate power during the firmware update.

 - Click the Download button above (this is the Rocket Windows driver and latest Rocket firmware).
 Save to your PC (do not click Run).

-- Connect your Rocket to your PC using the BLACK USB power cable.
+- Connect your Rocket to your PC using the BLACK and RED USB connectors..

 - Run the downloaded file.

 - Click Install and the firmware upgrade will begin.
 Your Rocket will blink for a few seconds and then the firmware update will be complete

 You can now either disconnect your Rocket and use it in the standalone mode, or you can continue to leave it connected to your PC and use Rocket with Hauppauge Capture.